MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-run-as-profiles.md

 # Run As Profiles

-## Management Pack for SQL Server Run As profiles
+## Management Pack for SQL Server Run As Profiles

 Management Pack for SQL Server provides the following Run As profiles: